 Here is what you can expect from a typical alcohol detox process.

 First hours.
 Cravings are usually the first sign that people notice when they haven’t had their next drink.
 They are the body’s way of “looking” for the drug.
 This is the beginning of the detox process.
-Additional symptoms in the first day of detox include anxiety, depression, irritability, physical sickness, insomnia and tremors.
+Additional symptoms on the first day of detox include anxiety, depression, irritability, physical sickness, insomnia, and tremors.

 24-48 Hours.
 If withdrawal symptoms are not treated, more severe symptoms can continue such as hallucinations and seizures.
 A rapid heart rate and chest pain may also arise, as well as delirium tremens.